sc0v0ne/LearnAI/ml/bias_variance.md

 - **Bias** is the difference between the expected value and true value of the learning algorithm.

-  A high bias will make the algorithm miss the relevant relationships between the features and the target (also called underfitting)
+  A high bias will make the algorithm miss the relevant relationships between the features and the target which is called _underfitting_.

-- **Variance** is an error due to sensitivity to small fluctuations in the training data.
+- **Variance** is the error due to sensitivity to small fluctuations in the training data.

-  A high variance will make the algorithm model the random noise of the training data (also called overfitting).
+  A high variance will make the algorithm model the random noise of the training data which is called _overfitting_.

-Ideally, we want to find the sweet spot where the sum of these two components is minimized which will give you the best performing model.
+Ideally, we want to find the sweet spot where the sum of these two components is minimized which will give us the best performing model.

 ## Searching for the Optimal Estimator